Experience-Monks/math-as-code/README.md

 ##### `ℕ` natural numbers

 A natural number, a positive and non-negative integer.
-The set looks like either of these, depending on the context and field of study:
+Depending on the context and field of study, the set may or may not include zero, so it could look like either of these:

 ```js
 { 0, 1, 2, 3, ... }